npardo-hub/MazterCaps/README.md

 * Add a dark mode toggle.
 * Implement a search bar for specific cap models.
 * Integrate an automated "Shopping Cart" local storage.

-**Would you like me to show you how to connect this to a real database like Firebase or Supabase next?**